mx1001/boxcutter_manual/docs/dots.md

 # Shape Edit Mode

-While drawing a shape. **press tab** to enter edit mode.
+While drawing a shape. **press tab** to enter edit mode and pause the shape.

 Alternatively release lock allows for the shape to automatically pause.
-With lazorcut lock lazorcut can also automatically be stepped into a live state.
+With lazorcut lock, lazorcut can also automatically be stepped into a live state.

 ![image](img/dots/d1.gif)